tushkan4ik13/test-task/README.md

 Kubernetes deployment is organized thru Helm chart, which located in **deploy/helm** folder Helm chart has .Values.app.serviceOwner param which defines greeting message in the container<br>

-Simple way to install chart with different name is:<br>
+Simple way to install chart with different customer name is:<br>
-helm install <release name> <path to helm chart> --set app.serviceOwner=customerA<br>
+helm install <release name> <path to helm chart> --set app.serviceOwner=some_name<br>
 Example:
 *cd deploy/helm*
 *helm install hello-api ./hello-api --set app.serviceOwner=customerA*<br>

 For execution of kubernetes deployment please run scripts/deploy.sh<br>
-The script runs minikube and deploys two charts for CustomerA and CustomerB into **default** namespace.
+The script starts minikube and deploys two charts for CustomerA and CustomerB into **default** namespace.

 When deployment is completed, validate that pods are up and running(wait around 30 sec):<br>
 *kubectl config set-context minikube*<br>